romantech/openai-fine-tuning/README.md

 ## Introduction

-This is an example project that fine-tunes OpenAI's main models to output in JSON format.
-This project aims to reduce the cost and improve the consistency of the output data for applications utilizing OpenAI's models.
-Written in Javascript (Node.js), it is based on the Python [open-finetuning](https://github.com/horosin/open-finetuning) repository.
+This project, written in JavaScript (Node.js), fine-tunes OpenAI's primary models to produce JSON-formatted output.
+It aims to enhance both cost-efficiency and data consistency for applications that utilize the OpenAI API.
+Portions of the codebase are inspired by the Python [open-finetuning](https://github.com/horosin/open-finetuning).

 ## Prerequisites
 - Node.js 16 LTS or later